esosaoh/kubewarden-docs/docs/tutorials/typescript/01-intro-typescript.md

 This page was last revised in September 2025.
 :::

+As stated on the [official website](https://www.typescriptlang.org/):

+> TypeScript extends JavaScript by adding types.
+>
+> By understanding JavaScript, TypeScript saves you time catching errors and
+> providing fixes before you run code.

-Kubewarden uses [Javy](https://github.com/bytecodealliance/javy) (a Bytecode Alliance project) to build WebAssembly binaries from JavaScript.
+Kubewarden uses [Javy](https://github.com/bytecodealliance/javy) (a Bytecode Alliance project) to build WebAssembly binaries from JavaScript and TypeScript.

 > Javy takes your JavaScript code and executes it in a WebAssembly context.
 >